 Feel a breeze outside?
-It’s beckoning you to introduce your kids to a classic outdoor pastime that will literally have them reaching for the skies.
+It’s beckoning you to introduce your kids to a classic outdoor pastime that will literally have them reaching for the sky.
 All you need is some wind and a kite.

 My own childhood memories come flying back whenever I see a colorful kite soaring in the sky.
-With my dad’s help I would first sense the direction of the breeze, then run to give the kite a gentle boost so it could catch the wind.
+With my dad’s help, I would first sense the direction of the breeze, then run to give the kite a gentle boost so it could catch the wind.
 I can still recall the feel of the kite spool in my small hands as an unexpected gust pulled me.
 There were a few tangled strings, and my kite seemed to have a magnetic attraction to tree branches, but what fun we had together.

 How to buy a kite

 Get a basic, single-line kite to start — try a classic two-stick diamond kite or triangle-shaped delta kite.
 Choose the right size for your child — too small and they’ll have trouble getting it up into the wind; too big and it will have too much pull for small hands.
 Once your family masters a basic kite, you could sharpen your skills on a dual-line sport or stunt kite.
 Look for one in a fun shape, such as an octopus or dragon.